 DUTIES-EXAMPLES OF WORK

-OTHER DUTIES: Performs related duties as required.
+OTHER DUTIES INCLUDE: Performs other duties as assigned.

 EXPERIENCE AND TRAINING